etemesi254/zune-image/crates/zune-jpeg/README.md

 `decoded_output_bytes()` and `decoded_scanlines()` report the stable prefix of the output buffer that can be displayed or copied before retrying.

-By default, row checkpoints are recorded only after a previous scan decode attempt, so one-shot decoding keeps the lowest-overhead path.
-Call `set_incremental_mode(true)` before the first `decode_into()` attempt when the caller expects input to arrive incrementally; this records checkpoints during baseline Huffman scans and enables progressive preview preservation on the first progressive decode attempt.
+Without incremental mode, non-strict scan EOF preserves the legacy behavior: decoding succeeds with best-effort output for the truncated image.
+Strict mode and explicit incremental mode return an error on scan EOF.
+Incremental mode also records checkpoints during baseline Huffman scans and enables progressive preview preservation on the first progressive decode attempt.
+Header EOF remains recoverable regardless of this setting because scan decoding has not started yet.

 Fine-grained row checkpoints currently apply within baseline Huffman scan bodies, including baseline multi-SOS / non-interleaved images.
 Those images may